"I'm so happy that I'm able to read books that I want to read."

 Join us in bringing hope, empowerment, and access to the 30 million students who struggle to read in the U.S. Visit the Opportunities page to find current volunteer projects and get involved today.

-Monthly Volunteer Impact - July 2022
+YTD Volunteer Impact - July 2022 to present

 The school took third place in a national competition hosted by the literacy nonprofit Learning Ally.
 The students read along as books are narrated to them in an engaging way.
 Read more here.